j-desilva/travel-blog/content/blog/_index.md

 ---
-title: Adventure Alley
+title: Beyond the Map
 description: |
-  Let's take a walk down adventure alley.
+  Exploring off the beaten path.
 Some journey's are solo, and some are with great company.
 author: "Jess De Silva"
 show_post_thumbnail: true